The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Physical Analysis

-$\alpha$-element abundances shown in Figure~\ref{fig:alpha-fit} provide constraints on the nucleosynthetic processes and timescales governing bulge chemical evolution.
-The best-fit two-infall models reasonably reproduce the observed [$\alpha$/Fe] sequences for Mg, Si, and Ca across the full metallicity range, capturing both the characteristic alpha enhancement at low [Fe/H] and the subsequent decline toward solar values at higher metallicities.
+The $\alpha$-element abundances shown in Figure~\ref{fig:alpha-fit} provide constraints on the nucleosynthetic processes and timescales governing the bulge chemical evolution.
+The best-fit two-infall models reasonably reproduce the observed [$\alpha$/Fe] sequences for Mg, Si, and Ca across the full metallicity range, capturing both the characteristic $\alpha$-enhancement at low [Fe/H] and the subsequent decline toward solar values at higher metallicities.
 This agreement is expected for elements primarily produced in massive stars.

-For Mg, Si, and Ca, the models reproduce a reasonable canonical alpha-element behavior expected from two-phase chemical evolution where metal-poor stars ([Fe/H] $< -1.0$) exhibit $\alpha$ enhancements of $> 0.15$ dex, reflecting the dominance of core-collapse supernovae during early rapid star formation \citep{Nomoto2013}.
-The transition region around [Fe/H] $\sim -0.5$ shows the expected decline as Type Ia supernovae begin contributing substantial iron-peak elements \citep{Nomoto2013} and metal-rich populations ([Fe/H] $> 0.0$) converge toward solar abundance ratios within the range $-0.2 < [\alpha/\text{Fe}] < 0.2$, consistent with the delayed onset of iron production from the Type Ia channel \citep{Matteucci09}.
+For Mg, Si, and Ca, the models reproduce a reasonable canonical $\alpha$-element behavior expected from two-phase chemical evolution, where metal-poor stars ([Fe/H] $< -1.0$) exhibit $\alpha$-enhancements of $> 0.15$ dex, reflecting the dominance of core-collapse SNe during early rapid star formation \citep{Nomoto2013}.
+The transition region around [Fe/H] $\sim -0.5$ shows the expected decline as SNe~Ia begin contributing substantial iron-peak elements \citep{Nomoto2013} and metal-rich populations ([Fe/H] $> 0.0$) converge toward solar abundance ratios within the range $-0.2 < [\alpha/\text{Fe}] < 0.2$, consistent with the delayed onset of iron production from the type Ia channel \citep{Matteucci09}.
 Significant tension remains for Ti abundances, where the models systematically underpredict the observed enhancement across all metallicities.
-This titanium deficit reflects a well–documented challenge in galactic chemical evolution modelling, with multiple studies showing that standard nucleosynthesis yields systematically underproduce Ti relative to observations \citep{Timmes1995, Prantzos2018, Kobayashi2020, Truemam2025}.
-This discrepancy is thought to arise from titanium being synthesized in a very thin $\alpha$–rich freeze–out layer during explosive Si burning, making the yield extremely sensitive to uncertain quantities such as the mass cut, electron fraction ($Y_e$), and multi–dimensional explosion dynamics.
-Because 1D stellar–evolution and explosion models cannot accurately capture these narrow, turbulence–dependent regions, they consistently underpredict Ti \citep{Woosley1995, Thielemann1996, Limongi2018}.
+This titanium deficit reflects a well-documented challenge in GCE modeling, with multiple studies showing that standard nucleosynthesis yields systematically underproduce Ti relative to observations \citep{Timmes1995, Prantzos2018, Kobayashi2020, Truemam2025}.
+This discrepancy is thought to arise from titanium being synthesized in a very thin $\alpha$-rich freeze-out layer during explosive Si burning, making the yield extremely sensitive to uncertain quantities such as the mass cut, electron fraction ($Y_e$), and multidimensional explosion dynamics.
+Because 1D stellar evolution and explosion models cannot accurately capture these narrow turbulence-dependent regions, they consistently underpredict Ti (\citealt{Woosley1995}; \citealt{Thielemann1996}; LC18).